A quick reference for commonly used jest matchers. A full list can be found on their docs page

 Exceptions

-toThrowto test thrown errors by functions- It accepts an
+toThrowto test thrown errors by functions-

 Error,stringorregular expressionto compare the thrown Error or message.